Average Bateman--Horn for Kummer polynomials: Introduction

 \begin{corollary} Let $r \in \NN$ be a prime.
 Let $n_0 \in \Z$ and $M_0 \in \NN$.
 For any fixed real $A, B, C >0$ and for $\mathfrak{S}_{n_0, M_0}(k)$ as defined in Theorem~\normalfont{\ref{thm: average}}, we have for $x^r(\log x)^{-A} \le y \le x^r$ that

 for all $k$ up to $y$ with at most $O \left (y(\log x)^{-C} \right )$ exceptions. \end{corollary}

 When $M_0 = 1$, this subsumes previous results by Baier--Zhao~\cite{BZ}, Foo--Zhao~\cite{FZ}, and is analogous to Zhou\cite{zhou}.
-It should be possible to extend the methods of this paper to handle composite $r$ and this will be the subject of future work.
 Recently, Sofos and Skorobogatov~\cite{SS} have independently investigated an average form of the Bateman--Horn conjecture and shown that, if we order polynomials by the size of their coefficients, then 100 \% of them satisfy the Bateman--Horn conjecture.
 However, their work and their techniques cannot be used to provide insight into thin families of polynomials such as the ones that we consider in this paper (more discussion on this point will follow in the next subsection).
 The more arithmetic motivation for our work (as well as that of ~\cite{SS}) is that many results about the qualitative behaviour of rational points on varieties with a fibration structure are known to hold under the so-called Schinzel's hypothesis, which is a special case of the Bateman--Horn conjecture.
 Indeed the first such example of this is the use of Dirichlet's theorem on primes in arithmetic progressions in the proof of the Hasse--Minkowski theorem.
 The idea of using Schinzel's hypothesis and fibration techniques to deduce arithmetic statements (such as the Hasse principle or its refinements using the Brauer-Manin set, see e.g. ~\cite{S} for definitions) is originally due to Colliot-Th{\'e}l{\`e}ne and Sansuc \cite{CTSschinzel} and was later futher developed by several authors in \cite{CTSD}, \cite{CTSkSD}, \cite{CTSkSD2}, and, more recently, in \cite{W}, \cite{Mi}, \cite{CWX}.
 In particular, it is known that, conjecturally on Schinzel's hypothesis, the Brauer-Manin obstruction is the only one for the Hasse principle and for the integral Hasse principle on certain normic varieties (see e.g. \cite{CTS1}, \cite{CTSschinzel}, \cite{CTS2}, \cite{Mi}, \cite{CWX}).
 Furthermore, in the advent of breakthroughs in additive combinatorics by Green--Tao--Ziegler~\cite{GTZ}, it was possible to prove unconditional results of this type for fibrations whose degenerate fibres are all defined over $\QQ$ (see \cite{BMS} and \cite{HSW}).
 Since the average Bateman--Horn result in Theorem~\ref{thm: average} also acts as a replacement on average for Schinzel's hypothesis, one can try to deduce, unconditionally, applications to the arithmetic statistics of the Hasse principle and integral Hasse principle.
 As a proof of concept, in this paper we give one such application.
 Consider the open affine variety

 for $a \in \Z-\{0,1\}$ squarefree, $r $ a prime, and $k$ a positive integer.

 \begin{theorem}[Theorem \ref{chat}] Let $a \in \Z - \{0,1\}$ be squarefree and such that 2 does not ramify in $\mathcal{O}_{\Q(\sqrt{a})}$.
 Let $r \in \NN$ be any prime such that $p \not\equiv 1 \bmod{r}$ for all primes $p|a$.
 Then for 100\% of $k \in \NN$ (ordered naively by size) we have $\mathcal{X}_{a,r,k}(\Q) \neq \emptyset$.
 If, moreover, $\mathcal{O}_{\Q(\sqrt{a})}$ has narrow class number at most 2, then for 100\% of $k \in \NN$ (ordered naively by size) we have $\mathcal{X}_{a,r,k}(\Z) \neq \emptyset$. \end{theorem}